gatsbyjs/gatsby/docs/docs/remark-ast.md

 },
 ```

-You have context about the text as well as what depth the header is (for instance here you have a depth of 1 which would equate to an `h1` element)
+You have context about the text as well as what depth the heading is (for instance here you have a depth of 1 which would equate to an `h1` element)

 With the inner function of the `visit` call, you parse out all of the text and if it will map to a h1, you set the type of the node to `html` and set the node's value to be some custom HTML.